 There are three things that need to be proven for a judge or jury to find a plaintiff liable in a wrongful death case:

 These are the three basic factors that an wrongful death attorney will consider in determining if you qualify for a wrongful death case.
-If you’re wondering if you qualify, the best thing to do is contact a personal injury lawyer who offers free consultations.
-They will ask questions to determine if there is enough evidence to prove the standards listed above, then advise you on your options.
+If you’re wondering if you qualify, the best thing to do is contact a personal injury attorney from Auger & Auger Accident and Injury Lawyers.
+Your lawyer will ask questions to determine if there is enough evidence to prove the standards listed above, then advise you on your options.
 Remember that even if your attorney believes there is enough evidence, you won’t be able to file a suit if you are not the estate’s personal representative, so you may also need to speak with an estate attorney.